SerraKD/isla-art-academy/README.md

 - __Main Menu__

 The Main menu is fixed on top of the page and has the Academy name as a header with a navigation bar.
+Navigation bar items have a hover effect on large screens.

 Because the Academy name is long, I styled the main menu differently for small, medium, and large screens for compatibility.